gatesphere/blog-new/pages/2012/09/12/using-mobile-processing-on-the-blackberry.md

 ---
-tags: processing, mobile processing, blackberry, development, rim
+tags: [processing, mobile processing, blackberry, development, rim]
-date: 12/09/2012
+date: 2012-09-12
 title: Using Mobile Processing on the BlackBerry

 Hello all,